-A minimum of 12 units of coursework (graded B or better) is required for the minor.
-A list of course options may be found on the program website (https://stat.arizona.edu/).
-Please note, students who do not receive a B or better grade for their minor coursework may instead have an overall 3.0 GPA for minor coursework & pass the qualifying exam, theory version, at the MS level.
+A minimum of 12 units of coursework is required for the minor.
+The courses must include STAT/MATH 566 as the (only) required course, and at least three more from the complete list of courses on the program website (https://stat.arizona.edu/).
+To complete the minor, students must receive an A or B in STAT 566 and have an overall 3.0 GPA for the entire minor coursework.
+Please note, students who do not receive an A or B in 566 may pass the qualifying exam, theory version, at the MS level, an alternative.

-Where needed to suit a particular or specialized need in an individual student's curriculum plan, petition may be made to the SDS Executive Committee through the SDS Chair for approval of a course not listed on the website for use as an Elective Course.
+Where needed to suit a particular or specialized need in an individual student's curriculum plan, a petition may be made to the SDS Executive Committee through the SDS Chair for approval of a course not listed on the website for use as an Elective Course.
 The decision of the committee will be final.
 In no case, however, will a prerequisite course for any Elective Course be considered for such special approval if it is not already listed as an approved course, nor may a course be used to satisfy both a major degree requirement and a requirement for the PhD Minor in Statistics & Data Science.